 - Put each ring on a lined baking sheet (wine-dipped-side-up) with a bit of space between them.
 If they’ve lost their shape a little on handing, just give their centres a quick poke with your finger to open them up slightly.

-- Bake at 160C/325F for an initial 10 minutes, rotate the sheet, and bake for another 5-10 minutes or until the cookies are lightly golden and firm to the touch.
-You can bake them until they are actually hard and dry, in which case they will last longer; or keep them a little softer, so they give very slightly but don’t feel soft.
+- Bake at 160C/325F for an initial 15 minutes, rotate the sheet, and bake for another 10-15 minutes or until the cookies are lightly golden and firm to the touch.
+You can bake them about 20 minutes longer still, until they are actually hard and dry, in which case they will last longer; or keep them a little softer, so they give very slightly but don’t feel soft.
 Try both approaches to see which you prefer.

 - Cool on a rack and store airtight.
 Softer cookies will last a good week, and drier cookies will last two to three weeks.

 - Dunk in red wine after a meal, drink with espresso as a tissue restorer, or be multinational and enjoy them with a cup of tea.
 (I’ve been known to mail them as gifts and to travel with them, as they also have the virtue of being nearly indestructible.)

 Other Umbrian stories and recipes on Crumbs on the Table: